signalarun/seo-learnings/README.md

-# seo-learnings
-Search engine optimization techniques
+# Search engine optimization techniques
+## SEO
+ Techniques used to improves the traffic, ranking and visibility of the website to search engines